 New technologies created by AI and robotics will be fed with capital, so it can be assumed under the current free-market capital system the profits from these industries will accrue to the same wealthy individuals and corporations, and not find their way into the hands of the rest of the population.
 What then becomes the role of government, one purpose for, is to ensure the well being of all its citizens?
 One proposal to address this issue is for government to provide a guaranteed income to all adults (who are also consumers).

 The concept of a universal income without universal work will be terrifying to many political conservatives.
 A modified solution could be for government to pay people to do something,–including education– rather than nothing, which again raises the fear of socialism in America.
 In both the U.S. and Canada, recent debate has raged about the minimum wage.
-But while the debate on whether or not workers should be paid a minimum wage, Finland is considering giving every citizen, regardless of income or employment status, around $850 a month.
+But while the debate on whether or not workers should be paid a minimum wage, Finland experimented with giving every citizen, regardless of income or employment status, around $850 a month.
 The idea behind the plan — called “basic income” — is that it would replace all other welfare and would serve as a replacement for all other government benefits.
+Unfortunately, they abandoned the plan.

 Governments will have to deal with the reality of the end of retirement.
 Forget quitting at age 65.
 As life expectancy lengthens, people will be expected to work longer.
 Governments are already struggling to afford pensions for longer living population and people find it harder to make their retirement savings stretch.
 It’s likely first that retirement will become gradual, and then extended to 67 or 70 within 20 years.
 This also presents challenges for employers in initiatives to ensure older workers are productive.
 And there is a myth that older workers are less capable or productive, which is not born out by research.